Population of tetraneutron continuum in reactions of $^{8}$He on deuterium: Theoretical discussion

 So, we insist that \emph{peripheral assumption} is necessary to describe the extreme low-energy peak in the spectrum of $^{4}$n.
 This point is also qualitatively supported by extreme small cross sections for the observed peculiarities in the low-energy $^{4}$n spectra.
-Typical cross section values for analogous direct reactions are some \emph{millibarns} and even \emph{tens of millibarns}, while we and Ref.\ \cite{Duer:2022} observe some \emph{microbarns}.
-Such a cross section suppression looks quite natural if only the extreme periphery of the original $^{4}$n configuration is actually participating in the reactions of interest \emph{without destroying rescattering effects}.
+Typical cross section values for analogous direct reactions are some \emph{millibarns} and even \emph{tens of millibarns}, while we and Refs.\ \cite{Kisamori:2016,Duer:2022} observe some \emph{microbarns} and even \emph{nanobarns}.
+Such a cross section suppression looks quite natural if only the extreme periphery of the original $^{4}$n configuration of $^{8}$He is actually participating in the reactions of interest \emph{without destructive rescattering effects}.